Dear Willow Tree

 This body is old, and this soul, wise,

-My last year’s crave for those feathered leaves
+My last year’s crave for your warm, feathered leaves

-To embrace me lovingly and rock me to sleep.
+To wrap me up fondly and rock me to sleep.